Aliases for RPL22 Gene

 GeneCards Summary for RPL22 Gene

 RPL22 (Ribosomal Protein L22) is a Protein Coding gene.
-Diseases associated with RPL22 include myelodysplastic syndrome and lymphoepithelioma-like carcinoma.
+Diseases associated with RPL22 include lymphoepithelioma-like carcinoma and myelodysplastic syndrome.
 Among its related pathways are Disease and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
 GO annotations related to this gene include RNA binding and heparin binding.
 An important paralog of this gene is RPL22L1.